eschultze/phishstats-api-network/README.md

 `phishapinetwork.py tld eq br` (for phishing with .br domains)

-`phishapinetwork.py countryname eq brazil` (for phishing hosted in Brazil)
+`phishapinetwork.py countrycode eq br` (for phishing hosted in Brazil)

 `phishapinetwork.py title asn eq as13335` (for phishing using Cloudflare)